Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Tracing.Weapons` defines the tracing weapons of the projectile.
     - `Trajectory.Tracing.WeaponCount` controls how many times the projectile can fire the corresponding weapon.
 Set to a negative value means unlimited times.
 If set to zero, the cooling will be calculated directly without firing the tracing weapon.
 If the quantity is less than `Trajectory.Tracing.Weapons`, the last value in the list will be used.
     - `Trajectory.Tracing.WeaponDelay` controls the delay after firing the corresponding weapon, at least 1 frame.
 If the quantity is less than `Trajectory.Tracing.Weapons`, the last value in the list will be used.
-    - `Trajectory.Tracing.WeaponTimer` controls the initial delay for firing the tracing weapons defined by `Trajectory.Tracing.Weapons`.
+    - `Trajectory.Tracing.WeaponInitialDelay` controls the initial delay for firing the tracing weapons defined by `Trajectory.Tracing.Weapons`.
     - `Trajectory.Tracing.WeaponCycle` controls how many rounds of weapons the projectile can fire, zero will not fire weapons, and negative numbers are considered infinite.
     - `Trajectory.Tracing.WeaponCheck` controls whether the projectile will check its orientation before firing the tracing weapons.
 Ignore this if `Trajectory.Tracing.Synchronize=false` or `Trajectory.Tracing.TraceTheTarget=true` or `Trajectory.Tracing.BulletSpin=true` or have negative `Trajectory.Tracing.ROT`.
   - `Trajectory.Tracing.Synchronize` controls whether the target of the projectile is synchronized with the target of its firer.
 If not, the projectile will not update the target.
 When `Trajectory.Tracing.TraceTheTarget=no`, the tracing weapons will select their own targets to attack based on its range.